-Fertilizing the Bermuda grass is not like fertilizing other lawns.
+Lawn fertilization for Bermuda grass is not like for other lawns.
 Bermuda grass requires more nitrogen than other greens, but you repay the favor of a lush, abundant, grassy, resistant weed.
 Know when to fertilize the Bermuda grass, and how to take care of it through the seasons.

 Soil Analysis For Bermuda Grass